ycpcs/cs320-spring2017/labs/lab04.md

 Task
 ====

-Compose and execute the SQL queries that retrieve the following information.
+Compose and execute SQL queries that retrieve the following information.
 For the later queries, you will have to do some research at [w3schools](http://www.w3schools.com/sql/default.asp) in order to learn the proper SQL commands to complete the query.

--   the title for each book written by Stephen Hawking
--   the title and year of publishing for each book written by Douglas Adams
--   the author's name (first and last), the ISBN, and the year published for the book with the title "Something Under the Bed is Drooling"
--   the names of all authors who the same first name or the same last name
--   all of the authors for "The Complete Monty Python's Flying Circus; All the Words, Volume 1"
--	the title and author for each of Berkley Breathed's and Bill Watterson's books, sorted in ascending order by title
--   the title and author(s) for each book with the word "Time" or "Universe" in the title
--   attempt to insert a new book into the **books** table, with an **author_id** that does not appear in the **authors** table (this attempt should fail, due to specifying an invalid **foreign key** for **author_id**)
--   insert yourself as a new author in the the **authors** table (do not specify an author_id, Derby will do that for you, since **author_id** is the auto-generated primary key for the **authors** table)
--   retrieve the **author_id** from the **authors** table for your entry
--   insert a new book into the **books** table, using your new **author_id**

 Each query should be terminated with a semicolon (**;**).
 For example, here is session showing a query to select all of the tuples in the **authors** table (user input in **bold**):